 When you choose Dr. Christine Blaine to perform your breast lift, you’ll receive the care and attention of a board certified plastic surgeon who will take your individual situation into account when crafting a plan for your procedure.
 Dr. Blaine will work with you to determine which incision type will be most beneficial, and you’ll be informed each step of the way.

 Blaine Plastic Surgery is also proud to offer our own AAAASF certified operating facility, so you’ll be in excellent hands throughout the entire breast lift process.
-We are offer a wide range of plastic and reconstructive procedures at our locations in both Huntington and Staten Island, New York focused on helping women and men feel great about their appearance every single day.
+We are offer a wide range of plastic and reconstructive procedures at our locations in both Huntington, Staten Island, and New York, New York focused on helping women and men feel great about their appearance every single day.
 To learn more about all we have to offer, including breast lifts, or to schedule your complimentary consultation, don’t hesitate to contact us today!